 Regular eye exams are crucial when it comes to maintaining your eye health.
 With an eye exam, your eye doctor can identify early signs of sight-threatening eye diseases and conditions — enabling earlier treatment and increasing your chances for optimal results.

-From all of us at West Houston Eye in West Houston, we wish you a Happy Valentine’s Day!
+From all of us at Eye Shop in West Houston, we wish you a Happy Valentine’s Day!

 Q&A With Our Eye Doctor in West Houston, Texas

 Vision screenings are basic tests of visual acuity, generally conducted by a school nurse or pediatrician.
 These screenings can’t identify many vision conditions that impact learning or work performance, and are unable to detect ocular health problems.